skeggib/mdnotes/API.md

 Response:

 - `200 OK`: the user was deleted
-- `400 Bad Request`: invalid param content
-- `404 Not Found`: the user does not exists
+- `404 Not Found`: the user does not exist

 ## Markdown notes